guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 - [Courage & Perseverance & Leardership & Integrity & Success & Dream & Challenge](#Courage)

 ## <span id="Love">Love & Kindness & Giving & Forgiveness & Gratitude & Suffering</span>
+6. Holding onto anger is like drinking poison and expecting the other person to die. ---- Buddha
 7. Thankfulness is the beginning of happiness. ---- Unknown
 8. Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that. ----- Martin Luther King
 9. If you love someone tell them because hearts are often broken by words left unspoken. ---- Unknown